open-feature/js-sdk-contrib/CONTRIBUTING.md

 ## Testing

-Any published components must have reasonable testing.
+Any published components must have reasonable test coverage.
 The NX scaffolding will generate stub tests for you when you create your project.

 ## Versioning and releasing